workleap/wl-reusable-workflows/README.md

 ## License

-Copyright © 2023, GSoft Group Inc. This code is licensed under the Apache License, Version 2.0.
+Copyright © 2023, Workleap.
+This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.